 Managing disaster risks through global capital markets

-The World Bank Treasury’s Reserve Advisory and Management Partnership (RAMP) delivers demand-driven capacity building and asset management services to official sector asset managers.
-It helps central banks, international financial institutions, pension funds, and sovereign wealth funds build capacity and strengthen investment operations through advisory missions, technical workshops, and global conferences.
-RAMP now serves 73 institutions, including six in low-income countries and six in countries affected by fragility, conflict, and violence (FCV).
-The RAMP Trust Fund extends membership to central banks and other public sector institutions in IDA countries or those affected by FCV and that could not otherwise afford to participate.
+The World Bank Treasury’s Reserve Advisory and Management Partnership supports public asset management institutions worldwide through advisory services, executive training, and asset management services—all through a global network of practitioners.
+It serves 72 central banks, public pension funds, sovereign wealth funds, and international financial institutions, including six in low-income countries and six in countries affected by fragility, conflict, and violence.
+The Reserve Advisory and Management Partnership Trust Fund extends membership to central banks and other public sector institutions in IDA countries or those affected by fragility, conflict, and violence and that could not otherwise afford to participate.

 The Bank also manages around $82 billion for trust funds and external clients, including other official sector institutions.
 We issued our inaugural Impact Report for our dedicated Sustainable Fixed Income Strategy, which focuses on asset management mandates for trust funds managed by the Bank.